Nekosia-API/documentation/introduction.md

 We comply with copyright and intellectual property regulations.

 We understand the importance of protecting these rights, so we strive to act in accordance with applicable regulations.
-Each image used by the API includes source and author information in its metadata (EXIF).
+Each image used by the API includes source and author information in its metadata ([EXIF](https://www.npmjs.com/package/exiftool-vendored)).

 If you notice any copyright violations, please contact us, so we can take appropriate action to resolve the issue immediately.
 Thank you for your understanding and cooperation.<br><br>

-The graphics used on this website nekosia.cat are available for review on the [Credits - Nekosia API](/credits) page.
+The graphics used on this website [nekosia.cat](https://nekosia.cat) are available for review on the [Credits - Nekosia API](/credits) page.

+## Attribution {#attribution}
+When using the API, you should credit the username of the author of a specific photo (if the API provides such information) in your project.
+This can be done by including the author's name, for example, in the footer (in the case of Discord, in the embed footer).
+It is also good practice to include a link to the author's profile (e.g., Pixiv) or the source of the photo to fully acknowledge the artist's work.

 ## Emoji Legend {#emoji-legend}
 | <div align="center">Emoji</div> | <div align="center">Alternative️</div> | Name            | Description                                      |